 - Prepare a detailed daily record of employees’ previous travel trips and their health status, including the list of employees who are in quarantine.

-- Prepare a list of employees who work together and their work shifts and dates.
-It is preferable to select the cabin crew and reduce switching between them as much as possible.
+- Prepare a list of employees who work together, their work shifts and dates and reduce switching between them.

 - Follow the instructions of the Ministry of Health and the relevant authorities regarding Covid-19 before allowing any of the employees to resume work (including employees coming back from travel).

 - Ensure that temperature examination is carried out and the concerned authorities are informed about any cases whose temperature exceeds [38 ° C] for an employee, passenger, or crew member.
 Ensure that the case is isolated until referring it to the health care facility.